thetoad01/laravel-tests/readme.md

 ## Sample website coming soon

 ## Setup
-Add your favorite relational database to the project or in the database directory create a file called database.sqlite.
-Then run the migrations.
+1. Add your favorite relational database to the project or in the database directory create a file called database.sqlite.
+2. Add the database to the .env file.
+3. Then run ```php artisan migrate```

 ## Dealership Vehicle Scraper (for CDK websites)
 Google "sitemap-inventory-cdk.xml" to get urls to add to the scraper.